debraysimon/thingpark-global-sim/docs/device-manager-user-guide/manage-device-alarms/monitor-device-alarms.md

         information, see [Acknowledging alarms](acknowledge-alarms).

 9. Repeat steps 6 and 7 to investigate another cleared alarm.
-    -\> If more than one state before clearance are displayed for the alarm, it means that the alarm keeps triggering and clearing.
+    -\&gt; If more than one state before clearance are displayed for the alarm, it means that the alarm keeps triggering and clearing.
 The device is instable.
     ![](./_images/investigating-a-cleared-alarm-2.png)